LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 plot_year_counts <- summarize(surveys_by_plot_year, abundance = n())
 ```

-* Just like with other `dplyr` functions we could write this using pipes instead
+* Just like with other `dplyr` functions, we could write this using pipes instead

 ```r
 plot_year_counts <- surveys |>